ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 :::

 The first step is to tell the migration engine to create and manage the `atlas.sum` by using the `schema.WithSumFile()` option.
-The below example uses and [instantiated Ent client](/docs/versioned-migrations.md#from-client) to generate new migration files:
+The below example uses an [instantiated Ent client](/docs/versioned-migrations.md#from-client) to generate new migration files:

 ```go